AugustoOjd/AugustoOjd/README.md

 - 🌱 I’m currently learning **Machine learning and Tensorflow**

-- 👯 I’m looking to collaborate on **Manchine learning and models AI**
+- 👯 I’m looking to collaborate on **Manchine learning and AI models**

 - 💬 Ask me about **Javascript, react, nodejs, python, djgango**